zenml-io/zenml/docs/book/guides/low-level-api/chapter-3.md

 Finally we can train and evaluate our model.
 ## Create steps

 For this we decide to add two steps, a `trainer` and an `evaluator` step.
-We also keep using Tensorflow to help with these.
+We also keep using TensorFlow to help with these.

 ### Trainer